 Benjamin Rush Miller

-"...unnerving, doomy spoken word... hallucinations you'd imagine after weeks alone in a creaky submarine, the echo-filled cell of a dank dungeon, or a rocketship hull hurtling through space." _ The BigTakeOver, 2013
+"......hallucinations you'd imagine after weeks alone in a creaky submarine, the echo-filled cell of a dank dungeon, or a rocketship hull hurtling through space."

-Miller recorded and performed with Glenn Branca's 100 Guitar ensembles in 2004 and 2006.
-He has been touring internationally as a member of The Glenn Branca Ensemble since 2010.
+Miller recorded and performed with Glenn Branca's 100 Guitar Orchestra for Symphony #13 in 2004 and 2006, and for the NYC premiere of Symphony #15.
+Since 2011, he has been touring internationally as a member of The Glenn Branca Ensemble.

 "Glenn Branca is one of a dwindling number of reasons not to commit suicide.
 He makes explosive, challenging music that pushes back the borders of what contemporary music can be."

 Benjamin Miller has explored psychedelic songwriting, spontaneous improvisation and notated scores in quasi-tonality for what seems like eons.
-His primary sound-makers are Guitar and Multiphonic Prepared Guitar, Alto and C-Tenor Saxophone, Analog Tape and Electronic Manipulation, and Voice.
-He teaches Music and presents unique Creative Workshops for all ages.
+His primary sound-makers are Guitar & Multiphonic Prepared Guitar, Alto & C-Tenor Saxophone, Analog Tape & Electronic Manipulation, and Voice.
+Collaboration with like-minded artists has been a key element to his work.
+Miller tours internationally, teaches Music and presents unique Creative Workshops for all ages.
 His first novel On the Brink was self-published in 2012.
-Miller was raised in Ann Arbor Michigan having since formed and collaborated with various ensembles focusing solely on original music with the intent to break boundries.
-He has resided in the NYC metro area since 2003.
+Another novel is in the works as well as a full-length screenplay.
+His admittedly untrained Art Work is part of a group showing at 119 Gallery in Lowell, MA this July.
+Miller was born and raised in Ann Arbor MI having since formed numerous ensembles focusing solely on original music with the intent to break boundries.

 Photographers on this website are Orin Buck, Bridget Toner, and Bill T. Miller.
 Others are unknown.